Traditional Lithuanian Dishes

 Juoda Duona - Dark Rye Bread

-Duona (bread) is probably the oldest traditional Lithuanian food that has been the center of Lithuanian cuisine for hundreds of years.
-It played a role in various agrarian rituals and still is occasionally used in wedding ceremonies.
-As a staple food, rye bread was shown great respect and viewed as holy.
+Duona is the oldest traditional Lithuanian food, and has been a staple fare for everyone from peasant to noble for centuries.
+It played a role in pagan agricultural rituals and still is occasionally used in wedding ceremonies and when welcoming honored guests.
+As the cornerstone of Lithuanian cuisine, rye bread was shown great respect and even viewed as holy.

-Lithuanian dark rye bread is delicious, heavy, fragrant and can remain fresh for a long time.
+Lithuanian dark rye bread is delicious, heavy, fragrant and has a long shelf-life.
 It can be eaten during breakfast, lunch or dinner.
 Of course, it isn't as popular these days as it was in the old times, when it was consumed with almost every meal.
-Nowadays it's eaten with soup, used for sandwiches, or fried in oil and rubbed with garlic as a beer snack.
+Nowadays you'll see it eaten with soup, used for sandwiches, or fried in oil and rubbed with garlic as a beer snack.

 Balandėliai ("little doves") are made from cabbage leaves stuffed with a minced meat, rice and onion filling.
 They can be served with sour cream or tomato sauce.
-Since rice is not grown in Lithuania, pearl barley had been used instead in the traditional recipes.
+Since rice is not grown in Lithuania, pearl barley had been used instead in the truly authentic recipes.

 This Lithuanian dish is far from unique, of course - many traditional cuisines in Europe and elsewhere in the world have some sort of stuffed cabbage rolls.